openequella/openequella.github.io/guides/MoodleIntegrationGuide.md

 1. Log in to Moodle as an administrative user.
 2. Select Site administration from the Administration menu.
 3. Select Plugins, Activity modules then EQUELLA Resource.
-4. Click the View change log link at the top of the page to open the change log in a new browser tab and view the Moodle Module information.
+4. Click the View change log link at the top of the page to open the change log in a new browser tab and view the Moodle Module information.4.